aws-samples/amazon-transcribe-live-meeting-assistant/README.md

 1. An existing, working, Knowledge Base of Amazon Bedrock.
 If you haven’t set one up yet, see [Create a knowledge base](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base-create.html).
 Populate your knowledge base with content to fuel LMA’s context aware meeting assistant, “OK Assistant!”

-2. Or an existing, working Amazon Q business expert application.
+2. Or an existing, working Amazon Q Business application.
 If you haven’t set one up yet, see [Creating an Amazon Q application](https://docs.aws.amazon.com/amazonq/latest/business-use-dg/create-app.html).
-Populate your Amazon Q business expert knowledgebase with content to fuel LMA's context aware meeting assistant, "OK Assistant!".
+Populate your Amazon Q Business knowledgebase with content to fuel LMA's context aware meeting assistant, "OK Assistant!".
 Note that Amazon Q Business integration involves manual steps (documented in AMAZON_Q_COGNITO_FEDERATION_README - PENDING) to configure end-user identity federation.
 It is simpler to get started with option (a), which is the option we focus on for this blog post.

 Finally, LMA uses Amazon Bedrock LLM models for its meeting summarization features.
 Before proceeding, if you have not previously done so, you must request access to the following Amazon Bedrock models – see [Amazon Bedrock Model Access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html):
 - Titan Embeddings G1 – Text